 The visual of the main node.

-Besides the general information like the Tree Type, Tree ID, and so on, user can see how long it takes to generate the file using DMEE in the “Statistics” section.
+Besides the general information like the Tree Type, Tree ID, and so on, the user can see how long it took to generate the file using DMEE in the “Statistics” section.

-Below the statistics section you can find a table that contains skipped keys of input data.
-As you know DMEE enables users to define key fields for a certain level, DMEE uses this information to build iterations over the levels – number of unique keys equal to number of repetitions of the level in the output file.
+Below the statistics section, you can find a table that contains skipped keys of input data.
+As you know DMEE enables users to define key fields for a certain level, DMEE uses this information to build iterations over the levels – the number of unique keys equal to the number of repetitions of the level in the output file.

-What we often see, based on customers’ feedback, some iterations missing from the output file.
-In almost all cases the problem is caused by incorrectly defined key field, often by the usage of the length and offset.
+What we often see, based on customers’ feedback, are some iterations missing from the output file.
+In almost all cases the problem is caused by incorrectly defined fields, often by the usage of the length and offset.

-For analysis of conditions the DMEE Trace Tool can show you the condition evaluation tree.
-Each line starts with either green or red icon indicating the result of partial expression.
-Logical operators like AND or OR are always evaluating two expressions below them in the hierarchy. (not correct, revision is needed before the publishment.)
+For analysis of conditions, the DMEE Trace Tool can show you the condition evaluation tree.
+Each line starts with either green or red icon indicating the result of the partial expression.
+Logical operators like AND or OR are always evaluating two expressions below them in the hierarchy.

 Each line continues with the types that are being compared, for example, “Constant = Structure Field, as the last thing actual values of the fields “1 = 2”.